DerekTurtleRoe/awesome-emulators/README.md

 - ⭐ [Xemu](https://xemu.app/)
 - [Xeon](https://www.emulator-zone.com/doc.php/xbox/xeon.html)
 - [Xenoborg](https://xenoborg-emu.blogspot.com/) - [Source here](https://code.google.com/archive/p/xenoborg/)
+- Xbox Backward Compatibility (some titles don't work)
 #### Microsoft Xbox 360
 - [cs360emu](https://github.com/soywiz-archive/cs360emu)
 - ⭐ [Xenia](https://xenia.jp)
+- Xbox Backward Compatibility (some titles don't work)
 #### Microsoft Xbox One
+- Xbox Backward Compatibility (some titles don't work)
-- ❗ There are currently no emulators for this system, please watch out for potential scams and malicious downloads claiming this to be true!
+- ❗ There are currently no unnoficial emulators for this system, please watch out for potential scams and malicious downloads claiming this to be true!
 #### Microsoft Xbox Series
 - ❗ There are currently no emulators for this system, please watch out for potential scams and malicious downloads claiming this to be true!
 #### NEC PC-Engine/TurboGrafx-16/CD/SuperGrafx